enthought/traits/docs/source/tutorials/traits_ui_scientific_app.rst

 * The acquisition thread, started through the GUI.
-This thread is an infinite loop that waits for the camera to be triggered, retrieves the images, displays them, and spawns the processing thread for each image recieved.
+This thread is an infinite loop that waits for the camera to be triggered, retrieves the images, displays them, and spawns the processing thread for each image received.

 * The processing thread, started by the acquisition thread.
-This thread is responsible for the numerical intensive work of the application. it processes the data and displays the results.
+This thread is responsible for the numerical intensive work of the application.
+It processes the data and displays the results.
 It dies when it is done.
 One processing thread runs per shot acquired on the camera, but to avoid accumulation of threads in the case that the processing takes longer than